gildor2/UEViewer/readme.txt

     be useful to speedup export process when the same object could be exported from different packages
-  - umodel will save mesh with .psk extension when "-pskx" option is specified but there is no format extensions required, and it will save as .pskx when it is not possible to store mesh as .psk, even when "-pskx" is not specified
+  - umodel will save mesh with .psk extension when "-pskx" option is specified but there is no format extension required, and it will save as .pskx when it is not possible to store mesh as .psk, even when "-pskx" is not specified
   - tga: no more zero-length tga files, at least 1x1 correct tga image will be created in a case of error